StellaNdegwa/DATA-SCIENCE-PHASE-1-PROJECT/README.md

 For the year 2019 there has been a decline on the domestic gross revenue there is need to do more research on the market effects that could have caused the drop.

 RECOMMENDATIONS
-Microsoft should look at BV studio for best practices since their revenue growth has been on upward trajectory.They should also look at the uni studio which has the most productions.
+Microsoft should look at BV studio for best practices since their revenue growth has been on upward trajectory and they also produce the most popular genres.They should also look at the uni studio which has the most productions.

 Microsoft should produce movies that combined Action,Adventure and Sci fi had the highest return in terms of gross return,also the comedy animation and drama is a key genre.Therefore source for actors and actresses that are highly skilled